jiyangbai/Poligras/README.md

 ### To run the code
 <p align="justify">
-The following commands train a TaGSim model and test on dataset.</p>
+The following commands train and execute Poligras model on specific dataset.</p>

 ```
 python3 src/train.py